 For the chefs at Inkaterra La Casona, the ingredients found in the Andes offer a window into the culinary secrets of the region’s past.
 Drawing inspiration from the traditions of the Inca and other indigenous peoples, the lodge kitchen masterfully mixes Peruvian fare with international flavors to create dishes that are both familiar and exotic to a diner’s palate.
 Stay at the lodge and you might enjoy a breakfast of quinoa pancakes; a dinner of deliciously prepared guinea pig, a Peruvian staple; and the perfect pisco sour, whenever the mood strikes.

-The menu at Fogo Island Inn is a tribute to the island itself, and the wild food foraged by the executive chef Murray McDonald and his staff (and oftentimes the guests themselves) figures prominently in the cuisine—from spruce buds and seaweed to oyster leaf and chanterelles.
+The menu at Fogo Island Inn is a tribute to the island itself, and the wild food foraged by the executive chef Timothy Charles and his staff (and oftentimes the guests themselves) figures prominently in the cuisine—from spruce buds and seaweed to oyster leaf and chanterelles.
 It makes for delicious combinations that take a cue from local culinary traditions: an entrée sprinkled with partridgeberries, a dessert featuring homemade sea-buckthorn sorbet and beets.
 The kitchen produces treats throughout the day, from a snack upon check-in to warm pastries delivered to your door at daybreak.

 Situated in Greece’s northernmost reaches, Aristi offers a different taste of the cuisine that so many gastronomes know and love.
 Rather than olive groves and the Mediterranean Sea, the bounty here is sourced from forested slopes and clear mountain rivers—trout, root vegetables, and rich meats.
 And in the fall and spring, when conditions are right, lodge guests are invited to participate in the kitchen’s foraging efforts.
 Explore the surrounding woodlands with an experienced mushroom hunter, learning to identify and collect the region’s wild varieties.
 Then take your harvested haul back to the lodge chef for a one-of-a-kind tasting session, followed by a mushroom-based gourmet meal.